-Today, I want to teach you how to find the right MLM Company.
-I’m going to share 12 tips you can follow to evaluate ANY network marketing company and see if it is a good fit for you.
+Today, I want to teach you how to evaluate a MLM Company.
+I’m going to share 12 things you should research and find out more about, before you join a network marketing company.

 To be quite frank with you, I’m tired of seeing people fail in our industry.
 I’m tired of seeing people jump from company to company every two to four months.
-I’m tired of seeing people have unrealistic expectations of their business, only to fizzle out of the network marketing industry just as quick as they come into the industry.
+I’m tired of seeing people have unrealistic expectations with their business, only to fizzle out of the network marketing industry in just a few months.
 And I’m tired of seeing our industry get a bad reputation.

 I believe that finding the right MLM Company won’t make you rich or successful.
 Ultimately, you are the most important part of the success equation.
 You can succeed or you can fail in any network marketing company.
 Every company has people succeeding and people failing.

 However, working with the right company is going to make your life a lot easier, it’s going to make life more enjoyable, and you’re probably going to get much better results in your business.